This information applies to Scotland

 This applies even if the baby is stillborn or only lives for a short time.
 The doctor or midwife attending the delivery must issue a medical certificate of stillbirth and this certificate is used to register the birth.

 There is no fee for registering a birth.
-However, there are fees for getting copies of birth certificates.
-For details, see under heading Getting copies of a birth certificate.
+However, there are fees for getting copies of a birth certificate.

 Where to register a birth